 While Begonia Maculata doesn’t thrive in direct sunlight, they do need minimum light levels to photosynthesize and produce the energy required to grow those beautiful leaves.
-Begonia Maculata grown indoors will likely benefit from supplemental lighting from a simple LED plant lightbulb or grouped with other houseplants under a plate-style LED diode grow light.
+Begonia plants grown indoors usually do better with a plant light above or beside them.

 Polka Dot Begonias enjoy being in humid environments but develop powdery mildew if they are overwatered.
 Do not water your Polka Dot Begonia daily.
 Instead, wait until the topsoil is fairly dry, and add water until the soil is moist, but not wet.
 Allow excess water to drain out of the soil (easiest if the plant is watered in the sink).

 Either water your Begonia Maculata plants from the bottom by allowing the pots to sit in a sink or saucer of clean water, or water the top of the soil carefully.
-Watering these plants is easiest with a watering can that has a long skinny water spout, like these options:
+Watering these plants is easiest with a watering can that has a long skinny water spout.

 Begonia Maculata/Polka Dot Begonia is generally not misted.
 The mist can leave a film on the leaves and could potentially encourage the growth of mildew on the foliage.
 If you want to mist your polka dot begonia, make sure you only spray the dirt and roots of the plant, not the leaves.